 The object of the game is simply to empty the tableau by removing pairs of exposed cards that add up to a target.
 The player chooses the tableau size, a smaller one being much easier to win with than a larger.
-The example shown here uses the standard dozenal deck (50_z cards) with a small tableau (24_z), and target 13_z.
+The example shown here uses the standard dozenal deck (50_z cards) with a small tableau (24_z), and target 13_z .
 To equal the target, the jack pairs with the 2, the queen with the ace.
-The king requires no pair, because it is equal to the target and because this configuration does no cause this configuration does not use the 0 card.
+The king requires no pair, because it is equal to the target and besause this configuration doze page many actions the player has taken to win.